A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

 \subsection{Diagnostics}

-We now apply the techniques from Section~\ref{sec:diagnostics} to the proposed model.
-To validate our diagnostic techniques, we also fit a number of reduced models: in Appendix~\ref{app:misspec}, we demonstrate how we can identify their deficiencies.
+We now apply the techniques from Section~\ref{sec:diagnostics} to the proposed models.
+To validate our diagnostic techniques, we also fit a number of reduced models: in Appendix~\ref{app:misspec}, we demonstrate how our techniques can identify their deficiencies.
+In the following, recall our partitioning of $E$ into \Ewc{} (at least one child at most 12, potentially in $H$) and \Enc{} (no such children).

+\paragraph{Effects of a child in a household} As discussed, we use diagnostics for \Model{0} to select which network features depend on the presence of a child: we calculate the Pearson residuals for counts of edges, 2-stars, triangles, and every pair of actor categories (excluding young children, preadolescents, and seniors), breaking them down by subset $H$, \Ewc, and \Enc.
+Then, category pairs with extreme residuals that have the same sign for $H$ and $\Ewc$ but the opposite sign for $\Enc$ may suggest a relevant child effect.

+Three mixing cells have residuals with this sign pattern (Table~\ref{tab:pearson-mix-m0}): contacts between older female and male adults ($H$:~$2.6$, \Ewc:~$1.8$, \Enc:~$-1.8$), two male adults ($-1.6$, $-1.8$, $0.6$), and two female adults ($0.6$, $0$, $-0.1$).
+The latter two are likely spurious and cannot be used in any case due to small sample size (per Appendix~\ref{app:data-samp-size}).

+Adding the effect of absence of a child on the coefficient for contacts between older female and male adults yields \Model{1}; none of its global or mixing residuals (Table~\ref{tab:pearson-mix-m1}) exceed 2 in magnitude.
+We focus on \Model{1} going forward, but, for illustrative purposes, we also report \Model{\MIp}, with the absence-of-child effect on edge count instead.

-\paragraph{Additional substantive models } As proposed in Section~\ref{sec:other-eff}, we regressed Pearson residuals edges, 2-stars, and triangles on a number of candidate covariates, with full results given in Table~\ref{tab:reg-res-m1}.
-We found the linear effect of log-population-density to be the most promising covariate.
-Interestingly, its apparent effect (higher $\chi^2$ or lower $P$-value) is on the 2-star and the triangle statistic, rather than the edge count statistic.
-To test whether this distinction has predictive power, we fit two more models: \Model{2}, adding the effect of population density on edges, 2-stars, and triangles; and \Model{3}, adding its effect on edges only.
-For completeness, we also fit \Model{4}, adding effects of indicators of Brussels postal code, survey being on a weekend, and population density on edges, 2-stars, and triangles, all.
+\paragraph{Additional substantive models } As proposed in Section~\ref{sec:other-eff}, we regressed (per Section~\ref{sec:bw-net-diag}) edge, 2-star, and triangle count residuals of \Model{1} on a number of candidate predictors, with full results given in Table~\ref{tab:reg-res-m1}.
+The linear effect of log-population-density is the most promising ($\pv\ensuremath{=0.046}$), yielding \Model{2}, and, for illustrative purposes, we also report \Model{\MIIp}, adding the effect of the household being in a major city ($\pv\ensuremath{=0.30}$) instead.
 Specifications for all models are summarised in Table~\ref{tab:coef-fit}, and their complete results and diagnostics are provided in Appendix~\ref{app:extra-results}.

 \paragraph{Unaccounted-for between-dataset differences}